fipelle/replication-hasenzagl-et-al-2020/README.md

 * *data*: Contains the data used in the estimation.
 The data is saved in .csv and .xlsx files.
 * *csv_output*: Contains the generated .csv output files.
 * *img*: Contains the generated figures.
 * *annex_global_data*: Contains a directory with the data files, `tc_mwg.jl`, and `iis_charts.ipynb` for the model with global variables.
-To estimate this model use those files instead of the files with the same names in the *data* and *code* directories.
+To estimate this model use these files instead of the files with the same names in the *data* and *code* directories.

 The code was written and run in Julia 1.0 (https://julialang.org/).